How do I obtain a marriage license in Ontario?

 If any person whose consent is required is unavailable or refuses to consent, an application may be made to a judge, in Canada, to dispense with consent.

-If an Applicant has been granted a Divorce or an Annulment in Canada, the Applicant is to file with the Issuer the original or a Court Certified Copy of their final divorce papers (Certificate of Divorce or Decree Absolute).
-If the Applicant is widowed, an original death certificate must be produced at time of application.
+If an Applicant has been granted a Divorce or an Annulment in Canada, the Applicant is to file with the Clerk’s Office the original or a Court Certified Copy of their final divorce papers (Certificate of Divorce or Decree Absolute).
+A Divorce Judgment is not acceptable

 More information - contact our Wedding Consultant by phone 1-800-493-5187 or Contact by Email